Single trip travel insurance

 Start a quoteWhat do I need to get a quote?

-When you start a travel insurance quote with us, it’s a good idea to have some basic information about your travel plans, including:
+When you search for single trip travel insurance with Compare the Market, it’s a good idea to have some basic information about your travel plans, including:

 - Dates of travel